0xPolygon/polygon-cli/doc/polycli_loadtest.md

   -c, --concurrency int                        Number of requests to perform concurrently.
 Default is one request at a time. (default 1)
-      --erc20-address string                   The address of a pre-deployed ERC20 contract --erc721-address string                  The address of a pre-deployed ERC721 contract --eth-send-amount float                  The amount of wei that we'll send every transaction (default 0.001) --force-contract-deploy                  Some load test modes don't require a contract deployment.
+      --erc20-address string                   The address of a pre-deployed ERC20 contract --erc721-address string                  The address of a pre-deployed ERC721 contract --eth-amount float                       The amount of ether to send on every transaction (default 0.001) --force-contract-deploy                  Some load test modes don't require a contract deployment.
 Set this flag to true to force contract deployments.
 This will still respect the --lt-address flags.
   -f, --function --mode f                      A specific function to be called if running with --mode f or a specific precompiled contract when running with `--mode a` (default 1)
       --gas-limit uint                         In environments where the gas limit can't be computed on the fly, we can specify it manually.
 This can also be used to avoid eth_estimateGas